blkFinch/blkfinch.github.io/_notes/Health, wealth, and love are the only things we need.md

 tags:
 ---

-According to [[The Master Key]] there are only three conditions which a person need manifest in their life to be truly content: Health, Wealth and Happiness.
+According to [[The Master Key System|The Master Key]] there are only three conditions which a person need manifest in their life to be truly content: Health, Wealth and Happiness.

 It gives suggestions on the proper tools to use to create these conditions: